slavov-vili/kit_info/Platform_and_Market_Engineering/04_Mechanism_Design.md

 1. Uniqueness
     - VCG mechanisms are the only allocation-efficient and strategy-proof ones
     - for agents with quasi-linear preferences and general valuation functions
-    - amongst all direct-revelation mechanisms
+    - among all direct-revelation mechanisms
 1. Revelation Principle
     - Any mechanism which achieves allocation efficiency in dominant-strategy implementation must implement VCG outcome
 1. Incentive-Compatibility